Paddy Prendergast (hurler): Senior

-Prendergats made his senior championship debut on 25 June 1978 in a 2-17 to 1-4 Leinster semi-final trouncing of Offaly.
+Prendergast made his senior championship debut on 25 June 1978 in a 2-17 to 1-4 Leinster semi-final trouncing of Offaly.
 Kilkenny subsequently broke Wexford's stranglehold on Leinster and secured the provincial title with a narrow 2-16 to 1-16 victory.
 It was Prendergast's first Leinster medal at the highest level.
 On 3 September 1978 Kilkenny faced Cork in the All-Ireland decider, as the Rebels were bidding to become the first team in over twenty years to secure a third championship in succession.
 The game was far from the classic that was expected, with the decisive score coming from Jimmy Barry-Murphy whose low shot towards goal deceived Noel Skehan and trickled over the line.
 The 1-15 to 2-8 score line resulted in defeat for Prendergast's side.

 Prendergast won a second successive Leinster medal in 1979 as Wexford were defeated by 2-21 to 2-17.
 On 2 September 1979 Kilkenny faced Galway in the All-Ireland final.
 Bad weather and an unofficial train drivers' strike resulted in the lowest attendance at a final in over twenty years.
 The bad weather also affected the hurling with Kilkenny scoring two freak goals as Galway 'keeper Séamus Shinnors had a nightmare of a game.
 A Liam "Chunky" O’Brien 70-yard free went all the way to the net in the first half, while with just three minutes remaining a 45-yard shot from Mick Brennan was helped by the wind and dipped under the crossbar.
 Kilkenny won by 2-12 to 1-8 with Prendergast winning his first All-Ireland medal.